Maryanne-Cher/Cafe-Sales/README.md

 # Cafe-Sales
-Data Analytics Project using SQL
+## Data Analytics Project using SQL
+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, highlights industry best practices in data engineering and analytics